Allegory of Ecstasy with Cherubim, 19th-century Italian tempera and watercolor painting

 The painting depicts a dream, the ecstasy of a woman lying on a cloud, surrounded and guarded by four cupids.
 The figures are connected by soft drapery in shades of green, blue, red, and yellow.

 Many styles distinguish antique furniture, but a few are particularly notable.
 Eclectic furniture refers to the 19th century, especially the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.